 More self-care blogs you might enjoy:

 Please tell me in the comments what you like to do for yourself!
 What did you start to do that helped during your separation?
 What did you say “No” to for the first time that helped?
 I stopped doing volunteer work at my children’s school.
 I started doing more relaxing exercise routines that required less coordination because I was worried I would hurt myself by being distracted… 😉

-My coaching will help you make yourself a priority – you can book a free strategy session here to see if coaching with me would be a good fit!
+My coaching will help you make yourself a priority – you can book a strategy session here to see if coaching with me would be a good fit!

 Take good care of yourself!